DaLawnChair/Pancreas-Cancer-Prognosis/README.md

 Current progress:
-* Added tracker for groups (didn't implement the stratification yet)
+* Fixed printing of evalDetailLine to the .xlsx file
-* folders are now sorted, may have been causing issues depending on what computer ran the tests on
+* Added modularity for dropoutRate of model and easier time with testing different number of segments
-* Added parser to model
+* Added conditions to work on both notebooks and scripts with the argparse
-* Added learning rate parameter
+* Fixed bug with argparse not giving the correct value for the bool type values
-* Changed appendMetricsToXLSX() to only add values into a dataframe object that is open in the generateKFoldsValidation()
+* Add check for when validation loss is nan, making it stop training
-* Added method to add descriptor to of the experiment in addEvalDetailToModel()
+* Added storage and generation of .npy files for quicker loading of croppedSegmentsList, speeding it up from ~4 minutes on the computer to ~5 seconds

 Need to do [current]:
 * Evaluate different types of evaluate metrics on the testing set